-The 5+ million people who work in HR in the United States have their work cut out for them.
+The 5+ million people who work in HR in the HR HR processes are hard and complex.

 From hiring great-fitting talent and helping with their onboarding, to monitoring employee performance and even resolving any employee conflicts, there’s a lot of ground for HR teams to cover – and in such a short amount of time.